Herniated Disc Pain Management

 When a disc is herniated, the surrounding nerves can become irritated and inflamed and cause symptoms of arm or leg pain, numbness or tingling and weakness in the affected areas.
 Most herniated discs are found by doctors in the lower back or lumbar spine, but they can also be found in the neck or cervical spine.

 Some patients may have a herniated disc without knowing it, even though a herniated disc may show up on imaging studies.
-When patients do get herniated disc pain symptoms, herniated disc pain treatment may be recommended ranging from simple exercise and medication to possible injections to help with herniated disc pain management.
+When patients do get herniated disc pain symptoms, treatment may be recommended by a herniated disc doctor ranging from simple exercise and medication to possible injections to help with herniated disc pain management.
 The most commonly known herniated disc pain symptom is sciatica pain, felt in the buttock and legs.
 If a nerve is not compressed, the herniated disc may cause a backache or no pain at all.
 The most common symptoms of herniated discs are as follows:

 - Arm pain – if the herniated disc is in your neck, the pain typically is worst in the shoulder and arm, but can also affect the hands and fingers as well.